noahehall/theBookOfNoah/linux/cmdline.md

   - BASH_ENV
     - when the shell starts a non-interactive subshell process, it checks this environment variable for the startup file name to execute
     - useful to set variables for shell scripts
+  - IFS
+    - internal field separator
+    - defines the list of characters the bash shell uses as field separators

 ### BACKGROUND